pdenno/RADmapper/README.md

 mapping language, and Datalog.

 ## Status
 The code is a Clojure library.
+Currently it implements
+  - nearly all of the JSONata syntax and built-in functions,
+  - constructs for datalog-like query of multiple data sources,
+  - higher-order functions for templating queries and expression,
-Currently it implements nearly all of JSONata, and mapping from JSON, XML and Excel spreadsheets.
+  - mapping from JSON, XML, and Excel spreadsheets.
+A draft of the [user guide](https://github.com/pdenno/interop-mapping/blob/main/interop-mapping.pdf) is updated occassionally.
-A Dockerized exerciser will be available shortly.
+A Dockerized [exerciser](https://github.com/pdenno/RADmapperExerciser) will be available shortly.